 When planning ahead, he suggests factoring in technology, innovation, consumer habits and any other variables that could impact the next few months to a year of planning and growth.

-Recently, Alexander secured a business line of credit for a client that allowed them to bring on four new employees in their consulting business.
+Recently, Alexander secured a business line of credit for a client that allowed the client to bring on four new employees in their consulting business.

-Having the line of credit allowed them to make payroll until clients paid for the work the new employees had completed.
+Having the line of credit allowed the business to make payroll until its customers paid for the work the new employees had completed.